menganha/pyblog/README.md

       ├── data
       └── posts

-To publish your first though, create a new file on the `posts` folder, e.g.,  `posts/my_first_thought.md`.
+To publish your first thought, create a new file on the `posts` folder, e.g.,  `posts/my_first_thought.md`.
 The only requirements for a post is that

 1. It is somewhere inside the `posts` folder